Davek145/openhab-multiuser-proxy/README.md

  - a Sitemap named *family* or *administration*,
  - every Sitemap whose name starts with *familiy_org_* or *administration_org_*.

+**WARNING:** Opposite to Pages, Items on a Sitemap are not filtered.
+If Item is included in approved Sitemap, its state will be shown even if the client is not having authorized access to this Item.

 ## Admin user